JefkeB/vscode_cortex_debug/README.md

 Now we have 2 tasks.
 Press F1 and type Tasks: Run Task and select build.
-If everything is oke in the terminal pane the output from the compiler will be visible.
+In the vscode terminal pane the output from the compiler will be visible.

 <span style="color:red">**TODO: troubleshooting**</span>

 ### **Add a launch.json file**
-Press F1 and type launch and select Debug:Open launch.json and select Cortex Debug.
+Press F1 and type launch and select **Debug:Open launch.json** and select **Cortex Debug**.
 A template launch.json will open.
 Copy the json below into the open launch.json.